omarsar/project_sharing/descriptions/e_interface_client.md

 5. IMPORTANT: do some research on how Rack cookies with a 'secret' are encoded
   - See the [Ruby documentation](http://www.rubydoc.info/github/rack/rack/Rack/Session/Cookie) to see how to specify a 'secret' to add security to encoded cookies
   - Do some research (maybe look at the source code for Rack) to see how the 'secret' is used to encode cookies.
-  - Add a description of how secured cookies are encoded as a github issues.
+  - Add a description of how secured cookies are encoded as a github issue.
   - Also add to the issue any thoughts on vulnerabilities of this method.